merge/skulls/README.md

 `buspirate_spi` or others connected to the host directly should be fine too.

 ## Flashing for the first time
+Especially for the first time, you must flash externally.
+See below for the details for using a Rapberry Pi, for example.

 ### flashrom chip config
 We use [flashrom](https://flashrom.org/) for flashing.
 Run `flashrom -p <your_hardware>`